DadaMonad/dadamonad.github.io/_posts/2015-02-11-Howto-create-your-own-Connector.markdown

   - Connector
 ---

 If you want to integrate Yjs in you existing project, you most likely already set up some infrastructure to communicate with your clients.
-Maybe you have a paid plan at [pusher](https://pusher.com/) or you are really into [Socket.io](http://socket.io) or you would just rather use [Matrix](http://matrix.org/) as an underlaying communication protocol.
+Maybe you have a paid plan at [pusher](https://pusher.com/) or you are really into [Socket.io](http://socket.io), or you just rather want to use [Matrix](http://matrix.org/) as an underlying communication protocol.
 There is no need to be satisfied with the awesome [XMPP connector](https://github.com/rwth-acis/y-xmpp) to propagate document updates.
 Build your own connector!
 It's easy!

 In this article I'll explain how you can create your own connector.
 You can use _any_ communication protocol - whether it is a P2P based, federated, or client-server.